Cognigy/Documentation/docs/en/docs/agent-assist/voice/webhook-endpoint.md

 ---
-title: "Agent Assist for Voice: Webhook Endpoint"
+title: "AI Copilot for Voice: Webhook Endpoint"
-slug: "voice-agent-assist-webhook-endpoint"
+slug: "voice-ai-copilot-webhook-endpoint"
 hidden: false
 ---

-# Agent Assist for Voice: Webhook Endpoint
+# AI Copilot for Voice: Webhook Endpoint

-A Webhook Endpoint needs to be created to receive the transcription and forward it to the Agent Assist Workspace Flow, triggering widget updates.
+A Webhook Endpoint needs to be created to receive the transcription and forward it to the AI Copilot Workspace Flow, triggering widget updates.

 ### Transformers